 It doesn’t have the consumer signature of the HE400 and costs around $200 bucks more but a lot see it as a bit of a bargain of sonic excellence when paired with the right source and my impressions of the HE500 are largely consistent with that opinion.

 Now whilst you could argue that the HE560 is more or less a direct replacement for the HE500 the same assertion is not so clear for the HE400i replacing the HE400.

-In fact during a few email discussions back and forth with the team at Hifiman I did mention it would have been better calling the HE400i the HE460 simply because the relationship in terms of design, technology and even tonality bears a closer resemblance to the new direction of the HE560 than the older HE400.
+In fact, during a few email discussions back and forth with the team at Hifiman, I did mention it would have been better to call the HE400i the HE460 simply because the relationship in terms of design, technology, and even tonality bears a closer resemblance to the new direction of the HE560 than the older HE400.

 What you get

 Everything about these two headphones, both in the box and out of the box, screams upgrade on the previous series.
 The boxes previously were stylish enough on the HE500, though the HE400 ended up in a rather muted cardboard box rather than the previous black latch boxes.

 The HE400i box is more in keeping with the older Hifiman case albeit with a more modern faux leather finish in black and silver and a little nylon ribbon lifter instead of the older gold-colored metal latch.

 If you have had HE series black boxes from the older series then you will know that they were prone to flaking and decay considerably over the years so I am pleased that the new HE400i box seems more durable and less likely to fade as the months and years pass by.